All Collections

 Connected component

-If the component you selected on a screen is already linked to a component in code or a story in Storybook, Zeplin shows this information within the Component box.
-This way, developers can access components in their codebase right on the designs.
+If the component you selected on a screen is linked to a component in code or a story in Storybook, Zeplin shows this information within the Component box.
+This way, developers can access the components in their codebase while inspecting the designs.

 You can learn more about how to connect components to code and how Zeplin’s Storybook integration works from the following links:

-If you want to learn more about how Components work in Zeplin, check out this collection link:
+If you want to learn more about how Components work in Zeplin, check out this collection:

 Did this answer your question?